tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

 understood, are as follows.

 1. Tendermint needs Go stubs generated from `.proto` files.
-2. The Tendermint Core team wants to:
+2. Consumers of Tendermint's `.proto` files want to be able to access these files in a reliable and efficient way.
+3. The Tendermint Core team wants to provide stable interfaces that are as easy as possible to maintain, on which consumers can depend, and to be able to notify those consumers promptly when those interfaces change.
+To this end, we want to:
    1. Be notified if any breaking changes are introduced in minor/patch releases of Tendermint.
 Major releases can contain breaking changes, but minor/patch releases should definitely not.
    2. Ensure that `.proto` files don't contain invalid syntax.
    3. Ensure that `.proto` files look reasonably similar in format for code readability purposes.
-3. Consumers of Tendermint's `.proto` files want to be able to access these files in a versioned, reliable and efficient way.

 There was also discussion surrounding the notion of automated documentation generation and hosting, but it is not clear at this time whether this would be